HarshaSurampudi/langchain-openai-telegram-bot/README.md

 agent_chain = initialize_agent(tools, llm, agent_path="custom_agent.json", verbose=True, memory=memory)
 ```
 Modify the prefix in `custom_agent.json` to suit you need.

+The prefix that I provided in `custom_agent.json` is for a bot that solves queries related to taxes in UK

 ## Links
 - [OpenAI API](https://openai.com/api/)